babarali581/Blockchain-CashBook/README.md

 You should copy this string and paste in src/App.js as a value of contractAddress.

-# Your app will run on port 3000
+# Your app start Running ...

 ```shell